December 6, Reading 1 – 2 Chronicles 36

 “Now in the first year of Cyrus king of Persia, …”

-Here we are at the end of the Chronicles of the Kings of Israel/Judah.
+Here we are at the end of the book of Chronicles, of the kings of Israel and Judah.

-We are to remember that this book was written to the exiles returning.
+We are to remember that this book was written for the exiles returning to the promised land.

-Shortly we will begin reading through Ezra and Nehemiah, the details and accounts of the return of God’s people and the rebuilding of the temple.
+Soon we will begin reading through Ezra and Nehemiah, details and accounts of the return of God’s people, the rebuilding of the temple.

-But here we have a triumphant end to Chronicles – Because God is SOVEREIGN!
+But here we have book ending in triumph – our God is SOVEREIGN!

 Hallelujah, what a Saviour!